mapkyca/BashKnown/readme.md

 * python
 * openssl
 * base64
-* sha256sum

-The last two should be part of your distro's core utils package.
+The last should be part of your distro's core utils package.

 Licence
 -------